AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Framework

 \subsection{Stage 2: Flow Matching with DiT Backbone}

-The second stage employs a Diffusion Transformer (DiT) based Flow Matching model~\citep{lipman2022flowmatching} to transform discrete token embeddings into continuous mel-spectrograms. \paragraph{Conditioning Interface.} The DiT receives a concatenation of three signals:
+The second stage employs a Diffusion Transformer (DiT) based Flow Matching model~\citep{lipman2022flowmatching} to transform discrete token embeddings into continuous mel-spectrograms. \paragraph{Conditioning Interface.} We define the conditioning signal $\mathbf{c}$ as the concatenation of the projected token embedding and the reference mel-spectrogram: